Marine licensing applications: when decisions can go to government ministers

 The MMO will continue to carry out other licensing functions such as monitoring and enforcement.

 There is a right of appeal against a decision by ministers on an application that is recovered.
-The government will be making changes to the appeals regulations so that any appeal following an inquiry goes to the First Tier Tribunal.
+Further information is available in the guidance.

 Defra ministers have issued detailed statutory guidance to the MMO on how this process should work.
 The detailed guidance is available by contacting Defra at: firstname.lastname@example.org or the MMO at: email@example.com.